College of Literature, Science, and the Arts

-The University of Michigan College of Literature, Science, and the Arts (LSA) is the liberal arts and sciences school of the University of Michigan in Ann Arbor.
-Established in 1841 with seven students and two teachers, the college is currently the largest unit at U-M in terms of student enrollment.
-It is located on the university's Central Campus.
-It is also home to the University of Michigan Honors Program.
-In March 2013 Helen Zell gave $50 million to LSA, the largest gift in LSA history, to support scholarships and stipends for Master's students in creative writing.
+The University of Michigan College of Literature, Science, and the Arts (LSA) is the liberal arts and sciences school of the University of Michigan.
+The college was established in 1841.

-History of LSA
+History

 The College of Literature, Science, and the Arts was originally designated the Literary Department and was the core of the University of Michigan.
 From 1841 to 1874, the faculty elected a president that communicated with the regents about department needs.
 In 1875, Henry Simmons Frieze became the first of the deans of LSA.

+In March 2013 Helen Zell gave $50 million to LSA, the largest gift in LSA history, to support scholarships and stipends for Master's students in creative writing.